 Actor Action A. Parent or Guardian Notify the School Nurse of the injury and provide any documentation from the licensed medical doctor regarding specifics of the concussive injury and any relevant recommended accommodations that should be made, including duration for accommodations.
-B. School Nurse 1.
-Communicates with family and, if appropriate, with doctor who treated student, to fully assess student's condition; 2.
-Meets with student upon student's return to school; 3.
-Assesses student's medical needs in school context; 4.
-Collaborates with Counselor (secondary) or designated staff (elementary) to communicate relevant information.
-C. Counselor (or designated staff) 1.
-Collaborates with School Nurse to jointly assess student's academic needs and jointly formulate accommodations for student, as appropriate.
-2. Distributes in writing accommodations to student's teachers and parents.
-D. Teachers 1.
-May seek clarification from School Nurse or Counselor (or designated staff).
-2. Institutes accommodations as directed.
-E. School Nurse & 1.
-Assess student's progress; Counselor (or designated staff) 2.
-Re-assess accommodations, with additional input from licensed medical doctor of student, if appropriate; 3.
-Communicate to teachers any updates to accommodations and/or suspension of accommodations, as appropriate.
+B. School Nurse Communicates with family and, if appropriate, with doctor who treated student, to fully assess student's condition; Meets with student upon student's return to school; Assesses student's medical needs in school context; Collaborates with Counselor (secondary) or designated staff (elementary) to communicate relevant information.
+C. Counselor (or designated staff) Collaborates with School Nurse to jointly assess student's academic needs and jointly formulate accommodations for students, as appropriate.
+Distributes in writing accommodations to student's teachers and parents.
+D. Teachers May seek clarification from the School Nurse or Counselor (or designated staff).
+Institutes accommodations as directed.
+E. School Nurse & Counselor (or Assess student's progress; designated staff) Reassess accommodations, with additional input from licensed medical doctor of student, if appropriate; Communicate to teachers any updates to accommodations and/or suspension of accommodations, as appropriate.